 There are a number of things that can cause a non-starter.
 This varies depending on the power source of your lawn mower such as; petrol, electric or battery.
 Most often this issues comes down to how well the lawn mower has been maintained over the period of non-use.
 Here’s a few explanations and tips for next time:

-The first thing you should do is to just check that there are no are no leaves, debris or twigs that are preventing the blades from turning.
-This can seriously affect the performance of the lawn mower and can cause serious damage.
+The first thing you should do is check that there are no are no leaves, debris or twigs preventing the blades from turning; this can seriously affect the performance of the lawn mower.

 Petrol Lawn Mowers